CV

 When working at LNPP-CIDE:

-I was the only developer (and data scientist), so I learned to deploy my projects using AWS services such as EC2, EBS, RDS, S3, Batch Jobs, Lambda Functions, and more.
+I was the only developer(-ish) using AWS services such as EC2, EBS, RDS, S3, Batch Jobs, Lambda Functions, and more.

-For one project, I used Azure services to automate the transcription of audio interviews to text using services such as speech recognition, buckets, and step functions.
+I used Azure services to automate the transcription of audio interviews to text using services such as speech recognition, buckets, and step functions.

 When working at LNPP-CIDE, I taught Python programming for data management, visualization, and machine learning for 3 years.